ShahzaibWaseem/MobiSpectral-Android/README.md

 # MobiSpectral Application on Android
 This application is written in Kotlin for Android phones.
 It works in two modes: offline and online.
 The offline mode processes pre-captured images, while the online mode captures and processes the images in real time.
-The online mode requires a phone that allows accessing the NIR camera, such as the Google Pixel 4 XL.
+The online mode requires a phone that allows accessing the NIR camera.
 In both offline and online modes, the application offers two functions:

 - Simple Analysis: Distinguishes organic and non-organic fruits from RGB and NIR images.
 The app asks the user to select a region of the image to be used in the analysis: by tapping anywhere in the image, a bounding box will appear.
-The app will then process the data in the bound box and will display Organic and Non-Organic.
+The app will then process the data in the bounding box and will display Organic or Non-Organic.

 - Detailed Spectral Analysis: Allows the user to conduct an in-depth analysis of the hyperspectral bands reconstructed from the input RGB+NIR images.
-When a user tap on an area in the image, the app will compute the spectral signature for the pixels in that area.
+When a user taps on an area in the image, the app will compute and display the spectral signature for the pixels in that area.

 ## Requirements
-- Offline Mode: Any Android smartphone should work.
+- Offline mode: Any Android smartphone should work.
-- Online Mode: Android phones that allow access to the  NIR camera, such as Google Pixel 4 XL and OnePlus 8 Pro.
+- Online mode: Android phones that allow access to the  NIR camera, such as Google Pixel 4 XL and OnePlus 8 Pro.

-## Download the App and Datasets
+## Install the App
 The apk for the application can be downloaded from here: [MobiSpectral Apk](https://drive.google.com/file/d/18bQZj7JiFfU4paXye6SbOPJlbtXJHpEB/view?usp=sharing "MobiSpectral Android Application").

 Steps for installing the application on your phone are as follows: